Chevrolet Impala: Fifth generation (1971–1976)

-One thousand 1973 Impalas were built with an "Air Cushion Restraint System" (ACRS) that used an Oldmobile instrument panel and unique steering wheel that contained both a driver and front passenger air bag.
+One thousand 1973 Impalas were built with an "Air Cushion Restraint System" (ACRS) that used an Oldsmobile instrument panel and unique steering wheel that contained both a driver and front passenger air bag.
 They were all four-door sedans painted in a special green-gold color.
-The system was not advertised in a big way and many of the cars were used for crash testing by both GM and the Federal government.
-Over the decades the system proved durable and successfully protected front passengers in front-end collisions.
-Chevrolet did not offer ACRS in 1974; however it was offered in Oldsmobile, Buick, and Cadillac models that year as an option and did save lives.
+The system was not advertised in a big way and many of the cars were used for crash testing by both GM and the U.S. government.
+Over the decades, the system proved durable and successfully protected front passengers in front-end collisions.
+Chevrolet did not offer ACRS in 1974; however, it was offered in Oldsmobile, Buick, and Cadillac models that year as an option and did save lives.
 One ACRS-equipped Impala was preserved and remains a witness to the ability of an American automaker to design life saving safety systems into cars without a government mandate.
+Notably, an ACRS-equipped Impala was used on the television series Seinfeld as Kramer's personal vehicle.
 No other examples are known as of this time.

 In 1974, the rear bumper was redesigned with shock absorbers to meet the upgraded standards and new tail lights were added.
 The front end was also freshened as in previous years, with a new grille and headlight bezels, a new header panel, and a bumper with a drop down center section.
 The marker lights moved back up beside the headlamps once again.
-This was the only year of the 1971–1976 models the Impala had a different front end design than the Caprice Classic, as other years used either a grille insert or previous year Caprice front to distinguish the two.
+This was the only year of the 1971–1976 models the Impala had a different front end design than the Caprice Classic, as other years used either a grille insert or previous-year Caprice front to distinguish the two.
 The rooflines of the Impala coupes were also revised.
-For 1974 the Custom Coupe was no longer a hardtop, with large fixed rear quarter glass and a thick B-pillar.
+For 1974, the Custom Coupe was no longer a hardtop, with large fixed rear quarter glass and a thick B-pillar.
 The Sport Coupe, still a pillar-less hardtop, now used larger roll-down quarter glass like that of the 1971–1973 Custom Coupe, and had a narrower, fastback style, flat back window.
 Sedans used carryover body shells from previous years.
 In an unusual styling move, the optional Impala wheel covers for 1974 were the same as the 1970 Impalas.